Do CoNLL-2003 Named Entity Taggers Still Work Well in 2023?: Experimental Setup

 \section{Experimental Setup}

-We selected models based on their architectures and pre-training corpora to study how these factors affect generalizability.
-None of the models used any pre-training data that temporally overlapped with CoNLL++, eliminating the possibility of articles in CoNLL++ appearing in any pre-training corpus.
+We select models with a variety of architectures and pre-training corpora and fine-tune these models to study how different factors affect generalization.
+None of the models used any pre-training data that temporally overlap with CoNLL++, eliminating the possibility of articles in CoNLL++ appearing in any pre-training corpus.
 A list of all models and their implementation details can be found in Table~\ref{tab:models}.

-We adapted the code for Flair and ELMo models from \citet{reiss-etal-2020-identifying}.\footnote[4]{\citet{reiss_muthuraman_eichenberger_cutler_xu_2021}} Other RNN models were trained with various GitHub repositories.
-We fine-tuned the BERT and RoBERTa models using the Hugging Face \verb+transformers+ library \citep{wolf-etal-2020-transformers}, except LUKE which we fine-tuned with AllenNLP \citep{gardner-etal-2018-allennlp}.
-We fine-tuned T5 to conditionally generate NER tags around named entities (e.g. <per> Barack Obama </per>).
+Scripts for fine-tuning Flair and ELMo are adapted from \citet{reiss-etal-2020-identifying}. \footnote[5]{Implementation from \citet{reiss_muthuraman_eichenberger_cutler_xu_2021}} Other recurrent neural network (RNN) models are trained using various GitHub repositories (see footnotes 6, 7 and 8).
+We fine-tune the BERT and RoBERTa models with the HuggingFace \verb+transformers+ library \citep{wolf-etal-2020-transformers}, except LUKE with AllenNLP \citep{gardner-etal-2018-allennlp}.
+T5 is fine-tuned to conditionally generate NER tags around entities (e.g. <per> Jane Doe </per>).

-A hyperparameter search was conducted for each model.
-We followed the recommended search space for a model if available in its publication.
-Batch sizes and learning rates were mostly chosen from a subset of \{8, 16, 32\} and \{1e-5, 2e-5, 3e-5, 5e-5\} respectively.
-Appendix~\ref{ssec:hpp_search} offers a complete view of how we conducted the hyperparameter search.
+A hyperparameter search is conducted for each model.
+We follow the recommended search space for a model if available in its publication. \{8, 16, 32\} and \{1e-5, 2e-5, 3e-5, 5e-5\} are used for most searches for batch sizes and learning rates respectively.
+Appendix~\ref{sec:hpp_search} provides more details on the hyperparameter search.

-Using the set of hyperparameters with the highest F$_1$ score on the CoNLL-2003 dev set, we train the models on the CoNLL-2003 train set for 10 epochs, and save the best epoch for evaluation.
-Each model is evaluated five times with different random seeds on the CoNLL-2003 test set and CoNLL++ to obtain the average F\textsubscript{1}.
+We train models on the CoNLL-2003 training set for 10 epochs, and use the dev set to select the best epoch and other hyperparameters for evaluation.
+Each model is evaluated five times with different random seeds on the CoNLL-2003 test set and on CoNLL++ to obtain the average F\textsubscript{1}.